Alexis Boylan

 Research Specialties: 18th-21st Century Visual Culture of the United States, African American Art and Critical Race Studies, Gender and Queer Theories, Modern and Contemporary Visual Culture

-Alexis L. Boylan is the director of academic affairs of the University of Connecticut Humanities Institute (UCHI) and an associate professor with a joint appointment in the Art and Art History Department and the Africana Studies Institute.
-Her research focus is on the visual culture of the United States from the colonial to the contemporary periods with particular emphasis on race and gender.
-She is the author of Visual Culture (MIT Press, 2020), Ashcan Art, Whiteness, and the Unspectacular Man (Bloomsbury Academic, 2017), co-author of Furious Feminisms: Alternate Routes on Mad Max: Fury Road (University of Minnesota, 2020), editor of Thomas Kinkade, The Artist in the Mall (Duke University Press, 2017), and editor of the forthcoming Ellen Emmet Rand: Gender, Art, and Business (Bloomsbury Academic, 2020).
-She has published in American ArtArchives of American Art Journal, Boston ReviewJournal of Curatorial Studies, and Public Books.
+Alexis L. Boylan is a professor with a joint appointment in the Art and Art History Department and the Africana Studies Institute.
+She is the author of Visual Culture (MIT Press, 2020), Ashcan Art, Whiteness, and the Unspectacular Man (Bloomsbury Academic, 2017), co-author of Furious Feminisms: Alternate Routes on Mad Max: Fury Road (University of Minnesota, 2020), editor of Thomas Kinkade, The Artist in the Mall (Duke University Press, 2011), and editor of Ellen Emmet Rand: Gender, Art, and Business (Bloomsbury Academic, 2020).